elongmugs/PowerBI3D/README.md

 ## Power BI 3D

 Custom Visual for Power BI to visualize 3D models and connect them to your data.
-It uses the library three.js Supports files:
+It uses the library three.js.
-3DM
-GLB ( GLB dont support coloring... yet :))
+Supported file formats:
+- **3DM**
+- **GLB**

 ## Acknowledgement